hidayetergn/An-Operational-Hybrid-Appr.-for-Vehicle-Re-Id-Using-Composite-Attention-Mechanisms/README.md

-# An Operational Hybrid Approach for Vehicle Re-Id Using Composite Attention Mechanisms
-Vehicle Re-Identification (V-ReID) is a fundamental yet challenging task in Intelligent Transportation Systems, particularly in scenarios involving non-overlapping camera networks and Unmanned Aerial Vehicle (UAV) surveillance.
-Traditional Convolutional Neural Networks (CNNs) rely predominantly on linear operations for feature extraction.

 Official implementation of the proposed Vehicle Re-Identification (Re-ID) framework.
 This repository contains the inference code and the pre-trained model for the Vehicle Re-Identification method described in the manuscript.
 The model is provided in the TensorFlow `SavedModel` format, which encapsulates the architecture (including custom layers) and the trained weights.